 Hi!
 My name's Alex I am a phonologist and fieldworker, specializing in Dene (Athapaskan) languages.

-I am currently a Postdoctoral Fellow in Linguistics at the University of Toronto.
+I recently completed a Postdoctoral Fellowship in Linguistics at the University of Toronto.
+I currently teach at Sisseton Wahpeton College.
 I hope you enjoy this website.

 My work in phonology is in the framework of Stratal OT (Kiparsky 2000).
 I am also interested in representational issues, including the Contrastive Hierarchy (Dresher 2009).
 My phonology work is based on data from my fieldwork, with Dene (Athapaskan) languages.